Accio/MCBDD/index.md

 - [Contact](#contact)

-## Preparation
+<p id="preparation"></p>

+## Is the course the right one for me?

-Here are a few unsolicited tips in order to help you to determine whether the course is a good choice for you, and to prepare for it.
+Here are a few unsolicited tips that hopefully help you to determine whether the course is a good choice for you.

-In order to get the most of this course, you are expected to be interested in mathematical and computational methods.
+1. In order to get the most of this course, you are expected to be interested in mathematical and computational methods.
 With mathematical and computational methods we mean a variety of modeling techniques, such as mechanistic models, statistical models, and causal models, which can be used to describe human biology and body-drug interactions.
 The course focuses on their applications in drug discovery and development, almost exclusively using real-world examples.

-With regard to background knowledge, the course is highly interdisciplinary.
+2. The course is highly interdisciplinary.
 You are expected to be familiar with the content covered by the course series [*Introduction to Applied Mathematics and Informatics In Drug Discovery*](https://www.amidd.ch) that run in fall semesters.

-With regard to time: the course takes 2 hours per week and runs only in person.
+3. With regard to time: the course takes 2 hours per week and runs only in person.
 No virtual options are available, and no recordings are provided.
 Besides the time in classroom, you may need another 2-4 hours' time every week for reading assignments or programming tasks, depending your proficiency and the depth you wish to go with regard to the tasks.

-You are welcome to join the course if you are interested, have the necessary background knowledge, and can take the time.
-If you are not sure, you are welcome to come over in the first class and try yourself whether it fits you.
+If you are not sure yet, you are welcome to come over in the first class and try yourself whether it fits you.

+## Pre-course survey

 If you determine to take the course, please [fill the pre-course survey](https://forms.gle/S39ww8tkxmjX7ZXX9).
 It helps me to adapt the course to your needs.

 ## Overview